Industry-standard and innovative facilities give courses the feel of the working world

 The Learning Resources Centre on the Southwark campus holds over 400 open access PCs plus 10 Apple Macs.
 A wide range of software is provided, including specialist subject-specific packages.

-Whether studying at work, home or university you can access the University's library website.
+Whether studying at work, home or university you can access the University's library pages.

 Across our faculties we have stunning practical areas specially designed to create scenarios students find in the workplace.
 Some highlights include purpose-built classrooms for ICT, maths, research, PE and dance students on our Education courses.